-4.2.
-Legal Relationship
+4.2 Legal Relationship

-The legal relationship between the Unitholders, the UCITS and the Management Company is governed by the Unit Trust Agreement and the Prospectus.
-To the extent that the Unit Trust Agreement and the Prospectus do not contain rules governing a particular subject matter, the legal relationship between the Unitholders and the Management Company on behalf of the UCITS is governed by the UCITS Act, the UCITS Ordinance and, to the extent that these laws do not contain any applicable provisions, the provisions of the Liechtenstein Persons and Companies Act (Personen- und Gesellschaftsrecht, "PGR") concerning trusteeships.
+The legal relationship between the Unitholders, the UCITS and the Management Company is governed by the Articles of Association and the Prospectus.
+To the extent that the Articles of Association and the Prospectus do not contain rules governing a particular subject matter, the legal relationship between the Unitholders and the UCITS is governed by the UCITS Act, the UCITS Ordinance and, to the extent that these laws do not contain any applicable provisions, the provisions of the Liechtenstein Persons and Companies Act (Personen- und Gesellschaftsrecht, "PGR") concerning public limited companies.
 It should be noted that the above legislation and regulations may from time to time be amended and/or supplemented or replaced.